 Our Solution: Omnichannel Tokenization

-By utilizing our cloud-based vault, we can leverage our platform to tokenize payment data regardless of where the payment is occurring.
+By utilizing our Cloud Security Platform, we can leverage cloud-based tokenization to secure and desensitize payment data regardless of where the payment is occurring.
 We safely and securely transmit tokens across multiple channels, achieving omnichannel acceptance for card-present and card-not-present transactions.
-Wherever the payment is received, we simply exchange PANs for single-use or persistent tokens, which can be stored in your cardholder data environment for repeated use to allow for a more convenient customer experience.
+Wherever the payment is received, we simply exchange PANs for mathematically unrelated tokens, which can be stored in your cardholder data environment for repeated use to allow for a more convenient customer experience.

 This flexible approach improves security and reduces the scope of PCI compliance by removing sensitive data from your environment and storing it safely in our cloud vault.
 In the unlikely event that a data breach does occur, thieves still won’t be able to access the sensitive payment card data.
-Instead, they’ll be left only with tokens – nonsensitive data that is worthless to hackers.
-As we like to say: no data, no theft.
+Instead, they’ll be left only with tokens—nonsensitive data that is worthless to hackers.
+No data, no theft.

 So while you’re ramping up for the holiday-shopping rush, take the time to consider your organization's security practices and whether you’re adequately addressing the risks.
 You don’t want holiday hackers to spoil the most wonderful time of the year for you and your customers.